Quantity Is Job 1

 Quantity Is Job 1 is an EP by the band Five Iron Frenzy.
-It was released November 3, 1998 on Five Minute Walk.
+It was released November 3, 1998, on 5 Minute Walk, with distribution from ForeFront Records.

 Overview

 Quantity is Job 1 was Five Iron Frenzy's first release distributed by EMI, and most of it was written in a two-week period before being recorded.
 Unlisted on the package are tracks nine through seventeen, which include both "These Are Not My Pants (The Rock Opera)" and a studio outtake.
 Musically, the album captures the band's slapstick humor style in a way that almost equates to a live show.
 Douglas TenNapel created the artwork.
 Despite being billed as an EP, the album is roughly the same length as the band's other LPs.

 Lyrical content

-Lyrical themes addressed include unconditional love ("Dandelions"), the events in Denver after Super Bowl XXXII ("Get Your Riot Gear"), the constant rumors of the band's demise ("The Untimely Death of Brad").
+Lyrical themes addressed include unconditional love ("Dandelions"), the riots in Denver after Super Bowl XXXII ("Get Your Riot Gear"), the constant rumors of the band's demise ("The Untimely Death of Brad").
 The album also contains a cover of ELOs "Sweet Talkin' Woman."
 Perhaps the most cryptic song is the opener "My Evil Plan to Save the World", which according to Reese Roper is about "all of us that have ever thought that our own small minds could come up with a plan greater and more perfect than God's."

 "All That Is Good", which (according to one reviewer) is a reprise from 1 Thessalonians 5:21, was written in response to the 1998 Ska Against Racism tour.
 In it the band questions the effectiveness of their faith and ministry on those around them.

 Quantity also contains examples of Five Irons' "edgy sarcastic humor."
 The eight tracks of the "Pants" sequence is a multi-genre "rock opera" about a pair of pants which has no apparent owner.
 For the sequence, which was completely improvised in the studio, each band member was assigned a style.
 Styles include rap, reggae, and country western, among others.
 The sequence, according to Cross Rhythms, "actually IS more ridiculous than it sounds!", and has been called in other places "brilliance personified".

 Another example is "The Untimely Death of Brad", which is about the dangers posed by the Internet and tabloid culture.
 The song stems from a show where Brad was not available due to a wedding he was attending and Bret Barker replaced him on stage.
 Reese Roper joked that Brad was not performing because he was dead and, what happened next was "... someone made this posting on the internet that he was dead...
 It seemed there were always new rumors about it."
 The band helped to promote the rumors (in jest) by writing this song, releasing Brad Is Dead, a vinyl EP, and telling audiences that he had "passed on" at shows where he did not appear.